 This one is easier to characterize as you can say light, medium and strong maple flavour or a roasted dandelion root flavor.
 It is more difficult to define this dominant flavor as quite often maple syrup will be blended to achieve a consistent maple flavor.

 Woody and Vanilla, dominants flavors

-Even though they are considered dominants flavors, you need a good tasting sense to be able to characterise both these flavors as they can be more subtle.
+Even though they are considered dominants flavors, you need a good tasting sense to be able to characterize both these flavors as they can be more subtle.
 Woody flavors are generally linked with type of wood: Firewood, wet wood or softwood.
-Vanilla is a bit easier to characterise as you could say it has a strong vanilla flavor or go with a light Marshmallow flavor.
+Vanilla is a bit easier to characterize as you could say it has a strong vanilla flavor or go with a light Marshmallow flavor.

 This is where the expect can really shine, you need a bit more experience or great smell and taste to be able to pinpoint accurately minor flavors but they are present in maple syrup and if you take the time to taste properly, you definitely will be able to get a glimpse of them.
 Take your time, don’t stress and let the maple syrup perfume invade your senses, you’ll get some surprise!